 Smokejumping is one of the several methods used to protect national forest resources from wildfire.
 Because of their extreme initial-attack function, smokejumping may be one of the most—if not the most—cost-effective wildland firefighting method employed in the U.S. today.

 The Methow Valley is the birthplace of smokejumping.
-The initial experimental jumps were made during the fall of 1939 using the first Forest Service owned aircraft, an SR-10 Stinson.
+The initial experimental jumps were made during the fall of 1939 using an SR-10 Stinson.
 One revolutionary smokejumper is Fracis Lufkin, who took his first jump in the 1939 experiments.
 Smokejumping was developed in the late 1930’s as a means to quickly reach fires in remote road-less areas for initial attack.

 The primary mission of a smokejumper is fighting fire!
-NCSB helps protect the national forests of central and western Washington and are dedicated to preserving our forestrs.
+NCSB helps protect the national forests of central and western Washington and are dedicated to preserving our forests.

 Come visit us and take a tour of the base!